TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 ### 12/30/2021

 Morning!
 My goal is to complete the this project today.
 I have the gallery and footer to do.
 I'm adding the project to Vercel now.
 Tomorrow- review the colors and focus/hover effects.

+### 12/31/2021

+It's New Year's Eve.
+I want to finish this project before tomorrow.